Attorney weighs in on DUI charges in Kansas Senate Majority Leader’s arrest

 “One way is to evaluate whether the blood alcohol content is above 0.08.
 The second is to decide whether the driver was under the influence of alcohol or drugs to the degree that he was unable to operate a vehicle,” he said.

-If a DUI charge is brought on, Curry said punishment can range anywhere from 48 hours in prison for first time offenders, up to 6 months or even a year.
+If a DUI charge is brought on, Curry said punishment can range anywhere from 48 hours in prison for first-time offenders, up to six months or even a year.
 However, he said it’s not uncommon for someone without a prior criminal history to enter a diversion agreement.